NERSC/timemory/docs/getting_started/custom_components.md

 # Custom Components

-TiMemory supports user-specifed components.
+Timemory supports user-specifed components.
 A custom component must inherit from the static polymorphic base class:
 `tim::component::base`.
 This class provides the integration into the API and requires a minimum of two types:

 1. component type (i.e. itself) [`required`]